ziggornif/express-chaos-middleware/README.md

 With a classic random function, it's impossible to replay this use case.

-With a seeding system, it's possible to replay this use case by using the same seed/
+On the other hand, it's possible to replay this use case with a seeding system by using the same seed.

 See https://en.wikipedia.org/wiki/Random_seed.

 ## Usage